International students will need a Confirmation of Acceptance for Studies for a Student visa.

 We understand that making a visa application can be a stressful process but we can guide you through it to make it as smooth as possible.

-The Visa Support Team are running a series of CAS Issuing, Visa Application and Pre-Arrival Webinars over the next few months.
+The Visa Support Team are running a series of CAS Issuing, Visa Application and Pre-Arrival Webinars throughout the year.

 CAS Issuing and Visa Application Help